winstonshin3/Heart-Disease-Classifier/README.md

-For the preview of the report, please click on report.inpyd!
+For the preview of the report, please click on report.ipynb!